 5. Talk to a Dietitian

-It can help to speak with a medical professional or dietician who can advise you on how to meet your long-term goals.
-Having regular blood tests can ensure staying in ketosis is working for you and not damaging your health regarding kidney and liver problems or blood sugar and protein levels.
+It can help to speak with a medical professional or dietician who can advise you on meeting your long-term goals.
+Regular blood tests can ensure staying in ketosis is working for you and not damaging your health regarding kidney and liver problems or blood sugar and protein levels.

 6. Eat More Beneficial Fats

-Like the Atkins diet, keto relies heavily on regularly consuming healthy fats, such as those found in avocados, nuts, and fatty fish like salmon and mackerel.
+Like the Atkins diet, keto relies heavily on regularly consuming healthy fats like avocados, nuts and fatty fish like salmon and mackerel.
 To ensure you stay in ketosis, don’t let this intake drop.
 Continue to consume these high-fat foods, including fatty meat.

 One final thing that some people recommend while trying to stay in ketosis is trying keto supplements, which can aid you in staying on track.
-The use of natural supplements for ketosis, such as calcium and magnesium, is thought to help the body remain in natural ketosis.
+Natural supplements for ketosis, such as calcium and magnesium, help the body remain in natural ketosis.

 However, there is still ongoing research being carried out surrounding this.
-So, it’s vital you speak to a physician before taking any supplements.
+So, speaking to a physician before taking any supplements would be best.